Mamurooyiboluawhore/swagger/drf.md

 STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'
 ```
 ### COLLECT STATIC FILES
-Run __collectstatic__ management command to gather all static files into the __STATIC_ROOT__ directory
+Run `collectstatic` management command to gather all static files into the `STATIC_ROOT` directory
 ```bash
 Python manage.py collectstatic
 ```
 Now, you are ready for deployment!
-For more detailed information about Django and its features, refer to the official documentation here: [https://docs.djangoproject.com](https://docs.djangoproject.com)

 # Conclusion
-Documenting with Swagger is a great way to create interactive, user-friendly API documentation.
-It improves development processes by providing clear and concise API documentation thereby making it easier to develop, test, and maintain your web services.
-WhiteNoise will handle serving your staticfiles efficiently during deployment

-By following the steps outlined in this article, you have successfully implemented swagger in your Django REST framework
-This tutorial provides a step by step guide on how to add swagger documentation to Django projects using drf-yasg and django-rest-framework.
-It covers installing the necessary packages, configuration
+This article provides a step by step guide on how to add swagger documentation to Django projects using drf-yasg and django-rest-framework.
+It covers installing the necessary packages and  configurations

 In conclusion, Django REST framework Swagger is a powerful tool that allows developers to easily document their APIs and provide documentation to other developers who may be using or consuming these APIs.
+For more detailed information about Django and its features, refer to the official documentation here: [https://docs.djangoproject.com](https://docs.djangoproject.com)